magomimmo/modern-cljs/doc/tutorial-10.md

-1. As soon as the email input field loses focus, check its syntactical correctness by matching its value against one of the several [email regex validators][16] available on the net; if the validation does not pass, make the error evident to help the user (e.g., by showing a red message, refocusing the email input field and making its border red);
+1. As soon as the email input field loses focus, check its syntactical correctness by matching its value against one of the several [email regex validators][16] available on the net; if the validation does not pass, make the error evident to help the user;

 2. A soon as the password input field loses focus, check its syntactical correctness by matching its value against one of the